 3. County storm shelters are not your house

-You have to bring your own bedding, your own food, etc – it’s like prison, except you don’t get three hots nor a cot.
-And firearms are BANNED AT SHELTERS.
+You have to bring your own bedding, your own food, etc. It’s like prison, except you don’t get three hots or a cot.
+And firearms are usually banned in shelters.

-This raises three issues – in many areas, storm shelters are elementary or secondary schools.
-I don’t want to be on the wrong side of a Gun Free School Zone charge.
+That raises three issues.
+In many areas, storm shelters are elementary or secondary schools.
+I don’t want to be on the wrong side of a gun-free school zone charge.
 I will risk my life to save your life.
-I will not risk my job over some stupid stuff like this.
+I will not risk my job over some stupid stuff like that.
 You don’t have a means of self defense in situations like that by statute.
 Be aware of it before you evacuate to a shelter.

 4. Guns after the storm

-I didn’t know this until I did the research: the Governor, in our case Rick Scott, has very broad authority under a state of emergency declaration.
+I didn’t know this until I did the research: the Governor has very broad authority under a state of emergency declaration.
 One of the broad powers the governor has under Chapter 252 is the suspension or limitation of the sale of alcoholic beverages, explosives and firearms.

 That means the governor can suspend or limit the sale of firearms but the governor cannot suspend or limit the sale of ammunition.

 Which seems to make sense.
 Until you read another obscure area of FL statutes that allow the local authority having law enforcement jurisdiction broad powers under Chapter 870 to declare a localized state of emergency.